Mervyn Burden

+Early life

 Burden was born at Southampton in October 1930, being educated there at King Edward VI School.
 The school was evacuated to Poole during the Second World War, where he excelled at football more than cricket.
 While practicing in the cricket nets at the Cunliffe-Owen Aircraft factory in March 1947, in order to maintain his fitness for football, he was spotted by Hampshire coach Sam Staples and their captain and secretary Desmond Eagar, who recommended him for a trial at the County Ground.
 He reportedly turned up to his trial with no pads or bat.
 Bowling medium pace, his first delivery of his trial (bowled at Neil McCorkell) flew over the nets without bouncing and shattered a dining-room window.
 His misfortune continued on the second day of his trial, when he was asked to assist groundsman Ernie Knights, having been struck on the ankle by a shot from Johnny Arnold, only to kick a bucket of whiting all over the square.
 He subsequently spent two years on National Service.